We supply a wide range of walkie-talkie radios and associated accessories to suit most budgets and applications.

 These small radios are popular in environments such as retail, hotels, restaurants etc.

-The lightest higher-powered radio we sell is the A66.
+The lightest higher-powered radio we sell is our own-brand Amherst A66.

 They also have extra-loud speakers so they can be heard in noisy areas, and are a good choice for outdoor use such as hiking, climbing, or for use on building sites etc.